Calvinverse/calvinverse.docs/src/documentation/how-to-build.md

 ## Building VM images

-Most of the resources in Calvinverse are VM images at the moment although there are a few repositories containing code for Docker containers.
+Most of the resources in Calvinverse are VM images although there are a few repositories containing code for Docker containers.
 There are currently two types of VM hypervisors supported, [Azure](https://en.wikipedia.org/wiki/Microsoft_Azure) and [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V).
 Since images are created with [Packer](https://packer.io) it would be relatively easy to create